AwalaApp/network-website/way.md

 Realising a moonshot like that will require a great deal of effort, funding, collaboration with a wide variety of stakeholders and sustained discipline.
 It is therefore crucial to lay out the general approach to realise the full potential of the technology.

-This approach is described below as a list of principles that the author of Relaynet employed since the early conceptualisation of the technology, although most of them were tacit initially and gradually elicited.
+This approach is described below in the form of principles that the author of Relaynet employed since the early conceptualisation of the technology, although most of them were initially tacit and gradually elicited.

 ## Principles